yohn-dezmon/yohn-dezmon/GeoPandas/GeoPandas_Summary.md

 ```

 4 main geometric attributes for `GeoSeries`:
-1. `Area` (for polygons/multipolygons) --  `df.area`
+1. `Area` (for polygons/multipolygons) --  `df.area`.
+Area is a float/numerical value.
-2. `Boundary` (for polygons/multipolygons) -- `df.boundary`
+2. `Boundary` (for polygons/multipolygons) -- `df.boundary`.
+Boundaries are  `MULTILINESTRING `geometries.
-3. `Centroid` -- returns the center of a polygon `df.centroid`
+3. `Centroid` -- returns the center of a polygon `df.centroid`.
+Centroids are `POINT` geometries.
 4. `Distance` -- `df.distance(geometry)` -- often used in combination with centroid.
 e.g. you would get the centroid of one row's geometry, then calculate the distance to the centroids of all other rows.
+Distance is a float/numerical value.

 Other [geometric operations](https://geopandas.org/en/stable/docs/user_guide/geometric_manipulations.html).